 It’s defined in one dictionary as “excessive desire for wealth or possessions.”
 Notice, it does not say it is the desire only of those who already have more than they need.
 “Excessive desire” can take root in the heart of any person.
-And that’s why it is counted as one of the Seven Deadly Sins.* Greed is an equal-opportunity vice which begets many other transgressions (such as cheating, lying, stealing, abusing others, avoiding paying debts, etc.) in those who let it dominate them—be they rich or poor.
+And that’s why it is counted as one of the Seven Deadly Sins.* Greed is an equal-opportunity vice which begets many other transgressions (such as cheating, lying, stealing, abusing others, avoiding paying debts, and even homicide) in those who let it dominate them—be they rich or poor.

 Greed among Jesus followers

 Jesus addressed the problem of greed (also called covetousness) among His disciples, even though they weren’t known as the wealthiest of society.
 In Luke 12:15 He said, “Watch out!
 Be on your guard against all kinds of greed; life does not consist in an abundance of possessions.”
 The driving desire for more possessions has long been a problem for Jesus followers.
 Regardless our economic status, the allure of finding comfort, security and status in stuff, easily keeps our affections focused on the short-term, temporary side of life.
 But God’s got bigger and more long-lasting things in mind for us.

 Jesus goes on to tell a parable which is commonly known as “The Rich Fool” (Luke 12:13-21).
 A man gives his life’s energy to figuring out ways to keep his material wealth safe for himself.
 He then dies one night leaving it all to someone else without realizing that there was another kind of treasure he could (and was meant to) have taken with him.
 If only he had chosen to focus his attention on what God values.